Ydv-Suman/Heart-Disease-Project/README.md

 ❤️ Heart Disease Prediction
 Can we predict whether someone has heart disease based on their medical information?

-This project uses machine learning to classify whether a person is likely to have heart disease based on clinical features such as age, blood pressure, cholesterol levels, and more.
+This machine learning project aims to classify whether a patient is likely to have heart disease using clinical features such as age, blood pressure, cholesterol levels, and more.

 🔍 Problem Statement
+Heart disease is one of the leading causes of death worldwide.
+Early detection can significantly improve treatment outcomes.
-Given clinical parameters about a patient, can we build a machine learning model to accurately predict whether or not they have heart disease?
+Given a set of clinical parameters, can we build a machine learning model that accurately predicts the presence of heart disease?

-📁 What’s in the project?
+📁 Project Structure
 Exploratory Data Analysis (EDA)
+Understand data distribution, identify patterns, and detect outliers or missing values.

 Data Preprocessing and Cleaning
+Handle missing values, encode categorical variables, scale features.

 Machine Learning Model Training
+Train multiple models and tune hyperparameters.

 Model Evaluation and Comparison
+Use metrics like accuracy, precision, recall, F1-score, and ROC-AUC.

-Visualizations of Results
+Visualization of Results
+Visual tools like confusion matrices, ROC curves, and feature importance plots.

 🧪 Models Used
-Logistic Regression
+✅ Logistic Regression (Best performance)

-K-Nearest Neighbors (KNN)
+🔍 K-Nearest Neighbors (KNN)

-Random Forest Classifier
+🌲 Random Forest Classifier

-All models are evaluated and compared using accuracy scores.
+All models are compared using standard evaluation metrics.
+Logistic Regression yielded the best overall performance in terms of accuracy and interpretability.

 📊 Dataset
-The dataset includes features like:
+The dataset includes the following clinical features:

+Feature	Description
-Age
+age	Age of the patient

-Sex

-Resting Blood Pressure

-Cholesterol

-Fasting Blood Sugar

-Maximum Heart Rate

-Exercise-Induced Angina

-ST Depression

-The target column shows whether the patient has heart disease:

-1 → Disease

-0 → No disease
+sex	Gender (1 = male, 0 = female)
+cp	Chest pain type
+trestbps	Resting blood pressure (mm Hg) chol	Serum cholesterol (mg/dl) fbs	Fasting blood sugar (> 120 mg/dl) restecg	Resting electrocardiographic results thalach	Maximum heart rate achieved exang	Exercise-induced angina oldpeak	ST depression induced by exercise slope, ca, thal	Additional medical measurements target	Presence of heart disease (1 = yes, 0 = no)

 🛠️ Tools & Libraries
-Python
+Python 3.x

-numpy

-pandas
+numpy, pandas — Data manipulation

-matplotlib & seaborn

-scikit-learn
+matplotlib, seaborn — Visualization

+scikit-learn — Machine learning models and evaluation

 📌 Goal
-To create a simple, effective model that can support early heart disease detection using basic patient data.
+To build a simple yet effective machine learning model for early detection of heart disease using basic patient data.
+This tool can potentially assist medical professionals by providing quick, data-driven insights.

+✅ Key Findings
+Logistic Regression provided the highest accuracy and interpretability.

+Proper preprocessing (scaling, encoding) significantly impacted model performance.

+Visualizations (ROC Curve, Confusion Matrix) aided in understanding model behavior.